vistadataproject/nodeVISTA/setupDocker/README.md

-## Building the Image and Starting the Container
+## Optional: Building the Image and Starting the Container

 The following describes how to build a nodeVISTA image and run it in a docker container on your Mac.
 It assumes that you have installed _Docker for Mac_ available from [docker.com](https://docs.docker.com/docker-for-mac/install/).